GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

   - `asr-transformer-transformerlm-librispeech`
   - `asr-crdnn-transformerlm-librispeech`
   - `asr-crdnn-rnnlm-librispeech`

+  -> Done

+  - In the table, we truncated the final `-librispeech` (say somewhere that they were all trained with this reward)

   However, the second one is broken
   -> Just say that the one we chose offers the best compromise between speed and quality.